-A predator can easily come and start feasting on the kittens.
-Thus, if one remains unhurt, the mother kitten may end up leaving the dead kittens and saving the last one which is alive even in the face of danger.
+A predator can quickly come and start feasting on the kittens.
+So, if one remains unhurt, the mother kitten may end up leaving the dead kittens and saving the last one who is alive, even in the face of danger.

 That’s how much mother cat cares about their kittens.

-In her mind, she knows that she has no control over the present occurrence and may opt to run for safety.
+In her mind, she knows that she has no control over her situation and may opt to run for safety.

 8. Lays On The Kitten

-In some cases, when the mother cat realizes that the kitten is dead, she may decide to lay on it.
+Sometimes, when the mother cat realizes that the kitten is dead, she may decide to lie down on it.

 She also won’t allow you to take the dead kitten away from her.
-Thus, what you can do is give her food and when she goes to eat, take the dead kitten and put it away.
+Thus, you can give her food and take the dead kitten, and put it away when she goes to eat.

-Also, when she decides to go to the rest of the litter, take the dead kitten and dispose of it.
+Also, when she decides to go to the rest of the litter, she takes the dead kitten and disposes of it.

-However, make sure the mother cat doesn’t catch you taking the kitten away.
+However, ensure the mother cat doesn’t catch you taking the kitten away.
 Her maternal instincts are powerful, and she may end up scratching you.

-You may then decide to bury the kitten, take to the veterinary, or wait for it to decompose.
+You may then decide to bury the kitten, take it to the veterinarian, or wait for it to decompose.

-A mother can react in different ways when a kitten dies.
-This includes licking the kitten, eating it, bring to the owner, leaving the kitten, cleaning it, hiding it, or bury the dead kitten.
+A mother can react differently when a kitten dies, which includes licking the kitten, eating it, bringing it to the owner, leaving the kitten, cleaning it, hiding it, or burying it.

-It is also vital to give your cat enough time to grieve and allow her to stay alone for a while.
+Giving your cat enough time to grieve and allowing her to stay alone for a while is also vital.

-However, when she fully recovers, have some fun with her or even give a treat that will help boost her moods.
+However, when she fully recovers, have some fun with her or even give her treats to help boost her mood.